swoole/swoole-docs/modules/swoole-client/methods/recv.md

 - `$flags` the configuration of receiving data(Check the predefined constants of class swoole_client)

-> If the swoole client has setted the configuration about check of `EOF/Length`, it doesn't need to set the parameter `$size` and `$flags` and the swoole client will return the whole package.
+> If the swoole client has set the configuration about check of `EOF/Length`, it doesn't need to set the parameter `$size` and `$flags` and the swoole client will return the whole package.

 #### Return